Twigman/tyche-web-interface/README.md

 - Color-coded modules and log levels for better readability
 - Communication with backend via REST or WebSocket
 - Extensible command parser with options, subcommands, and arguments
+- All data is requested from backend (e.g. available automation profiles)

 ## 💡 Example Command Usage